oinanoanalysis/h5oina/H5OINAFile.md

   * Add support for line scans
   * Add metadata about bounding box
 * 2.0
-  * Add support for electron images
+  * Add support for electron image and data processing techniques
-  * Add support for data processing
+  * Add support for EDS only acquisitions
+  * Add the palette of EDS maps
 * 1.0
   * First release